Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{section:biasedAPT}, we propose the nested APT method and provide insights into possible failures when directly using the nested APT.
-Moreover, we propose a strategy to address this failure.
-We also present the experimental results and analyze them in this section.
-In Section~\ref{section:UBnestedAPT}, we introduce the basics of MLMC methods, including their formulation and theoretical analysis of the random sequence utilized in MLMC methods.
-Equipped with these tools, we develop both unbiased MLMC methods and truncated MLMC methods and analyze the order of variance for the losses and gradients, as well as the average cost.
-In Section~\ref{section:conver_sgd}, we provide convergence analysis for nested APT and truncated MLMC methods in the case of SGD.
-In Section~\ref{sec:UBAPT_exp}, we conduct a series of numerical experiments on benchmark tasks.
-The results of these experiments are presented and analyzed in this section.
-Finally, we conclude this paper with some remarks in Section~\ref{section:discuss}.
+In \Cref{section:biasedAPT}, we propose the nested APT method and analyze its computational complexity.
+In \Cref{section:UBnestedAPT}, we introduce the basics of MLMC methods, including their formulation and theoretical analysis of the random sequence utilized in MLMC methods.
+Equipped with these tools, we develop both unbiased MLMC methods and truncated MLMC methods and analyze the order of variance for their losses and gradients, as well as the average cost.
+In \Cref{section:conver_sgd}, we provide convergence analysis for nested APT and truncated MLMC methods in the case of SGD.
+In~\Cref{sec:UBAPT_exp}, we conduct a series of numerical experiments on benchmark tasks.
+Finally, we conclude this paper with some remarks in \Cref{section:discuss}.
+Lengthy proofs and additional results are deferred to the appendices.